Thursday, 5th December 2024

 * * *

 I tasted a brew that was strong, earthy, flavorful, nutty, and round.
-Kien, who fought with South Vietnamese forces in what in Vietnam is called “the American war”, was imprisoned by the North Vietnamese victors for a year after the conflict for re-education.
+Kien, who fought with South Vietnamese forces in what in Vietnam is called “the American war,” was imprisoned and “re-educated” by the North Vietnamese victors for a year after the conflict for re-education.
 Today he is at peace, and sat with Nguyen Thi My, his 70-something wife, laughing and never moving far from each other, one of the happiest and most touchy-feely couples I’ve seen.
-His house was filled with well-tended-potted plants, framed family photos, an aquarium and a big TV.
+His house was filled with clean-potted plants, framed family photos, an aquarium, and a big TV.
 On the front porch, next to coffee drying on the ground, stood a motorcycle.
-His secret for his “wealthy life?”
+His secret for what he termed his “wealthy life?”
 “Loyal marriage, eat lots of vegetables, get to sleep on time, be careful.”
 Coffee didn’t fit into his recipe for happiness though; when I visited, Kien and his wife drank tea.

 But the problem with drinking coffee with Kien is that small scale coffee producers like him, as well as the big Vietnamese manufacturers, regularly add flavorings to their coffee.
-Was that chocolate essence I tasted the result of the civet’s gut juices working their magic or was it added by the person roasting the beans over a cocoa-wood fire?
+Was that chocolate-taste on my tongue the result of the civet’s gut juices working their magic or was it added by roasting the beans over a cocoa-wood fire?
 What about the slight buttery aftertaste?
 The peppery tang?
 The sweetness — natural or a touch of sugar?
-And is that a hint of red wine?
+And was that a hint of red wine?

 * * *